true-og/LaunchPads-OG/README.md

 <h3>How to use:</h3>
 Use /givepad to give yourself a launch pad item.
 When placed down, a launchpad will be created there with the default x,y,z powers in the config file.
 This command requires the cangive permission.
 This will require a server restart to take effect.

 Use /setpad to create a pad where you are standing with the default x,y,z powers set in the config file.
+This requires the canset permision.

 Use /setpad <xpower> <ypower> <zpower> to create a pad where you are standing with the x,y,z powers provided.
+This requires the canset permision.

-Use /setpad <x> <y> <z> <xpower> <ypower> <zpower> to create a pad at the specified x,y,z coordinates with the specified x,y,z powers
+Use /setpad <x> <y> <z> <xpower> <ypower> <zpower> to create a pad at the specified x,y,z coordinates with the specified x,y,z powers.
+This requires the canset permision.

 To remove a launch pad, either break the pad or place a block in it's place and break that block.